History of Preston North End F.C.: Professionalism (1881–1886)

 Over the next few years, Deepdale gradually improved its facilities and increased in size.
 Football had become a major attraction in the town and Sudell, who was now the man at the helm of the club, had a vision of how to make Preston North End the best team in England.

 Sudell's plan was to 'import' top players from other areas, primarily Scotland - which provided talent for many English clubs of the time in the form of the Scotch Professors.
 The identity of the club's first Scottish player was James McDade who "turned up in Preston and began to educate the locals".
 He travelled South from the Neilston area of Glasgow and was living in Preston in 1881.
 At the outset he was one of the club's best players, he turned out in the team against Astley Bridge in November 1880 and was a member of the team through 1881 and 1882.
 Since he was coming to the end of his career his main influence was as North End's first coach and strategist.
 Other Scots were to follow and they were to be rewarded by being paid match fees and being 'accommodated' with highly paid work in the Preston area, a practice which was not uncommon among the Lancashire clubs.

 This led to accusations of professionalism from Preston's rivals.
 In 1884 for instance, Upton Park, who arrived at Deepdale for a FA Cup tie, complained to the Football Association that their opponents had fielded a team packed with Scottish professionals.
 North End withdrew from the tournament, but a threat from thirty-six northern teams to break away and form a rival football association forced the FA to legalise professionalism in 1885.

 Halcyon days (1886 to 1893)

 1886 to 1888

-This period saw the development and supremacy of a team that became famous as "The Old Invincibles".
+This period saw the development and supremacy of a team that became known as "The Old Invincibles".
 The players were mostly recruited from north of the border as was the case with Nick Ross, his younger brother Jimmy Ross, David Russell, John Goodall and Geordie Drummond.
 There were some local players, such as full back Bob Holmes and winger Fred Dewhurst.

 During this time, Preston beat Hyde 26–0 in the first round of the FA Cup in 1887–88, which to this day remains an English first-class football record.

 They played Hibernian F.C. in 1887 World Championship losing 2–1 in Edinburgh.